Abortion services

 The length of pregnancy is calculated from the first day of your last menstrual period.

-Whenever possible, you will be given a choice of how you would like the abortion to be carried out.
+Whenever possible, you will be given a choice of how you want to have the abortion.

 Abortion can either be medical or surgical.